Stephanie Flanders: Academia

 Since 2008 she has been a visiting fellow of Nuffield College, Oxford.
 On 28 February 2013, she presented the 2013 Bob Friend Memorial Lecture at the Pilkington Lecture Theatre at the University of Kent's Medway Campus in Chatham.
 The University of Kent’s Centre for Journalism has had since 2009, the Sky News Bob Friend Memorial Scholarship.

 Family and personal life

 She is a granddaughter of British journalist Claud Cockburn and his first wife, American writer Hope Hale Davis.
-Claud Cockburn's three sons (with third wife, Patricia Byron (née Patricia Evangeline Anne Arbuthnot)), the journalists Alexander Cockburn, Andrew Cockburn and Patrick Cockburn are/were her uncles.
-The US-based journalist Laura Flanders is her sister, and the film and television actor Olivia Wilde is a cousin.
-The writer and translator Lydia Davis is an aunt.
+Claud Cockburn's three sons (with third wife, Patricia Byron, the journalists Alexander Cockburn, Andrew Cockburn and Patrick Cockburn are/were her uncles.
+The US-based journalist Laura Flanders is her sister, the actor Olivia Wilde is a cousin, and the writer and translator Lydia Davis is an aunt.
 She is distantly related to the novelist Evelyn Waugh.
-She is a daughter of Claudia Cockburn Flanders, who worked to improve access to public transport for people with disabilities.
+She is a daughter of Claudia Cockburn Flanders.

 Flanders and her husband John Arlidge (another journalist who has written for The Guardian, The Observer and other newspapers) have a son (born in 2006) and a daughter (born in 2008).

 In June 2007, Flanders presented an edition of BBC Radio 4's Archive Hour about her father's career, titled Flanders on Flanders.